flyingmachine/brave-clojure-web/content/do-things.md

 :_?
 ```

-Keywords can be used as functions.
+Keywords can be used as functions which look up the corresponding
+value in a data structure.
 For example:

 ```clojure
 ;; Look up :a in map